nicoptere/BUMP/README.md

 ### BUMP visuals

-the following is my contribution to a gigi performed by [No computer](http://nocomputer.be/). it's a series of 2D shaders that will potentially be displayed on a big screen during the [Bump festival in Kortrijk on the 24th of june 2016](http://bump-festival.be/). it is mostly hacked from the following shaders:
+the following is my contribution to a gig performed by [No computer](http://nocomputer.be/). it's a series of 2D shaders that will potentially be displayed on a big screen during the [Bump festival in Kortrijk on the 24th of june 2016](http://bump-festival.be/). it is mostly hacked from the following shaders:

 [https://www.shadertoy.com/view/MlXGDf](https://www.shadertoy.com/view/MlXGDf), [https://www.shadertoy.com/view/Xds3zN](https://www.shadertoy.com/view/Xds3zN) & [http://thebookofshaders.com/](http://thebookofshaders.com/)